soumojit622/TrainerX--fitness-trainer/README.md

 # 🏋️‍♂️ TrainerX – Your AI-Powered Fitness Companion

-**TrainerX** is an innovative fitness platform that combines advanced AI with modern web technology to deliver tailored workout and diet plans.
-Whether you're a beginner or seasoned gym-goer, TrainerX adapts to your needs, goals, and preferences — all with a sleek and responsive design.
+**TrainerX** is a cutting-edge fitness platform that uses AI to generate personalized workout and diet programs.
+Whether you’re starting out or deep into your fitness journey, TrainerX tailors every experience to you — all within a beautiful and modern UI.

 ![TrainerX Banner](./public/banner.png)